momentum-design/momentum-design/packages/components/TESTING.md

 - On Local:
   - You can run functional tests locally (for easier debugging) or in Docker.
   - Update snapshot images (golden images) only using Docker with the official Playwright image, via the provided yarn scripts.
-  - Uses `playwright.config.ts`, relying on external Docker mounting or local and a web server.
+  - Uses `playwright.config.ts`, relying on local and a web server.
 - On Github Workflow:
   - GitHub Workflow build the Playwright Docker image to run all tests, including snapshot tests.
 - Playwright projects:
-  - Default = Functional tests and Snapshot tests (Use Docker)
+  - Default = Functional tests and Snapshot tests (Docker required)
   - Skip Snapshot = Snapshot tests (Recommend for local)

 ### Local development